Masterminds/sprig/docs/crypto.md

 - `dsa`: Generate a DSA key (L2048N256)
 - `rsa`: Generate an RSA 4096 key

+## buildCustomCert

+The `buildCustomCert` function allows customizing the certificate.

+It takes the following string parameters:

+- A base64 encoded PEM format certificate
+- A base64 encoded PEM format private key

+It returns a certificate object with the following attributes:

+- `Cert`: A PEM-encoded certificate
+- `Key`: A PEM-encoded private key

 ## genCA

 The `genCA` function generates a new, self-signed x509 certificate authority.